Simulating turbulent mixing caused by local instability of internal gravity waves: Introduction

 The difficulty in understanding interior ocean mixing comes from the multi-scale nature of the system.
 The smallest length scale of the fluid motion that enhances heat conduction or salinity diffusion is normally $O(1 {\rm cm})$ or much smaller \citep{thorpe_turbulent_2005}.
 Energy of this turbulent motion is mainly supplied from internal gravity waves, whose spatial scale is the order of tens or hundreds of meters.
 To fully assess the mixing in the ocean using a three-dimensional direct numerical simulation (DNS) model, accordingly, would need to incorporate larger than $O(10^{12})$ grid points, which is an extremely challenging task even with the latest parallel computing systems.

 Since the ordinary DNS cannot resolve both the typical scales of waves and turbulence, many studies simplify the problem.
 A widely considered situation is the mixing occurring in a vertically sheared horizontal flow due to Kelvin-Helmholtz or Holmboe instabilities \citep[see, e.g.,][]{smyth_efficiency_2001, salehipour_turbulent_2016, dauxois_confronting_2020}.
 In this case, the energy of turbulence is supplied from the kinetic energy of a background horizontal flow and will be redistributed to viscous dissipation and vertical buoyancy flux.
 In a stationary state, the vertical buoyancy flux coincides with the conversion rate from the available potential energy to the background potential energy.
-Since \cite{osborn_estimates_1980}, this energy balance has been regarded as representative in the ocean and a great attention has been directed to the ratio between the turbulence energy loss and the background potential energy gain, or the so-called mixing efficiency \citep{gregg_mixing_2018}.
-However, how well this simple model reflects the actual ocean conditions is still uncertain.
+Since \cite{osborn_estimates_1980}, this energy balance has been regarded as representative in the ocean.
+Great attention has been directed to the ratio between the turbulence energy loss and the background potential energy gain, or the so-called mixing efficiency \citep{gregg_mixing_2018}, which is a fundamental parameter that influences the global-scale ocean circulation.

-Generally speaking, internal wave energy is divided into the kinetic energy and the available potential energy.
+It is true that the ocean interior is typically dominated by slowly varying vertically sheared horizontal flows accompanying geostrophic currents or near-inertial waves, to which the above-mentioned model may well apply.
+However, this simplified model does not necesarily portrays high-frequency wave-driven mixing.
+In general, internal wave energy is divided into the kinetic energy and the available potential energy.
 If rotation is excluded, these two are evenly partitioned.
 As was shown in laboratory experiments of Rayleigh-Taylor instability, when mixing is caused by the release of available potential energy through convection, the mixing efficiency becomes several factors higher than that in the cases of shear instability \citep{davies_wykes_efficient_2014}.
-Accordingly, to fully understand the mixing caused by internal waves, it is vital to extend the discussion from classical shear instability to a wider variety of scenarios for turbulence generation.
+Accordingly, to fully understand the mixing caused by internal waves and to properly parameterise the mixing efficiency, it is vital to extend the discussion from classical shear instability to a wider variety of scenarios for turbulence generation.